 Unclear or conflicting scientific evidence

-Ginkgo biloba: Based on early study, ginkgo may be effective in treating pulmonary interstitial fibrosis.
+Ginkgo: Based on early study, ginkgo may be effective in treating pulmonary interstitial fibrosis.
 Further research is needed to confirm these results.

 Avoid if allergic or hypersensitive to members of the Ginkgoaceae family.